 - Make sure that all the fields that are mandatory in the destination pipe's form are also mandatory in the origin pipe.
 If by any chance they aren't filled out when the event happens, the automation won't be triggered;

 - Multiple choice fields (select, radio and radio), as well as label and assignee must have the exact same options in both pipes for the automation to work.

-You can choose to use dynamic values, by matching the fields to fields in the origin pipe, or set fixed values (choosing from the options in the field, when available, or inserting text/number values manually).
+You can choose to use dynamic values by matching the fields to fields in the origin pipe, or by setting fixed values (choosing from the options in the field when available, or inserting text/number values manually).

 Once you're done matching the fields, hit 'create automation' and that's it, your automation is up and running!

-Whenever your pipes are modified (eg. new phases are added, phases are moved, fields are added/deleted, etc.) that may cause your automation rules to malfunction.
+Whenever your pipes are modified (eg. new phases are added, phases are moved, fields are added/deleted, etc.) your automation rules might malfunction.